Thunder Bay Expressway: Route description

 Continuing north, the Thunder Bay Expressway travels through an undeveloped area of the city.
 It encounters an intersection with Oliver Road before becoming surrounded by forests.
 It curves northeast over a branch of the McIntyre River at McIntyre Falls, then follows parallel to and north of Golf Links Road.
-The route becomes sandwiched between residential subdivisions again as it approaches an intersection with John Street.
+The route becomes sandwiched between residential subdivisions again (Cherry Ridge, Jumbo Gardens, and River Terrace) as it approaches an intersection with John Street.
 It continues, intersecting the eastern terminus of Highway 102, before crossing McVicar Creek.
 The route intersects Balsam Street before leaving urban Thunder Bay and entering into forests, at which point the opposing lanes become separated by a grass median.
 After travelling parallel to the Current River for a short distance, the Thunder Bay Expressway crosses the river and curves east to encounter its only interchange, with Hodder Avenue.
 From there, the divided freeway continues east towards Nipigon.

 History

+Prior to the construction of the Lakehead Expressway in the 1960s, Highway 11/17 and Highway 61 used local streets through the cities of Fort William and Port Arthur.
+In Port Arthur, Highway 11/17 entered the city from Shuniah through Lakeshore Drive into Current River.
+It then turned south on Hodder Avenue and continued south along Cumberland Street, which used to turn west Downtown to become Bay Street.
+From Bay Street, Highway 11/17 then followed Algoma Street/Memorial Avenue south out of Port Arthur and into Fort William, where the roadway is named May Street.
+Following May Street, this highway then turned west along Arthur Street, following the highway out.
+Highway 61, meanwhile, started at the corner of Arthur Street (Hwy 11/17) and Kingsway and followed Kingsway and Ford Street to Frederica Street.
+This highway then followed Frederica Street west to James Street, where the highway headed south, crossing into Fort William First Nation reserve using a Swing Bridge built in 1906.
+At the terminus of James Street at present day Chippewa Road in the reserve, where the highway turns west, heading towards the US border.
+The current Highway 61/Chippewa Road intersection did not exist then and was one continuous roadway from the reserve to the border.
+Also, there was a Port Arthur branch of Highway 11/17, numbered Highway 11A/17A, starting at Cumberland Street and Red River Road in downtown Port Arthur, and headed west towards Sistonen’s Corners.
+This highway would be renumbered to Highway 102 west of the Thunder Bay Expressway in 1971 following the construction of the new corridor.

 In 1963, Charles MacNaughton, minister of the Department of Highways, announced plans for the Lakehead Expressway to be built on the western edge of the twin cities of Port Arthur and Fort William (which amalgamated in 1970 to form Thunder Bay).